wildabeast/appmaker/readme.md

 NudgePad
 ========

-NudgePad let's you build websites and apps in your browser.
+NudgePad let's you make websites, apps and webpages in your browser.

 NudgePad is currently in BETA and still changing rapidly.
 We welcome you to use it but the API is still largely undocumented and in flux.